zhyde23/multivariable-calculus-gradient-descent-data-science-intro-000/README.md

 ![](./gradientdescent.png)

 We know that moving along the 3-d cost curve above, means changing the $m$ and $b$ variables of a regression line like the one below.
+And we do so with the purpose of having our line better match our data.

 ![regression-scatter.png](./regression-scatter.png)

 ### Review gradient descent in two dimensions

-In this lesson, we'll learn about gradient descent in three dimensions, but let's first remember how it worked in two dimensions with just changing one variable of our regression line.
+In this lesson, we'll learn about gradient descent in three dimensions, but let's first remember how it worked in two dimensions when we changed just one variable of our regression line.

 In two dimensions, when changing just one variable, $m$ or $b$, gradient descent means stepping forwards or backwards along the cost curve and and taking a specific step size.
 To determine whether to move forwards or backwards as well as the step size, we imagine standing on this two-dimension curve (shown below) and feeling the slope of our cost curve to tell us how to move.
 A step in a direction means a change in one of our regression variables.

 ![](./tangent-lines.png)

 So that was gradient descent in two dimensions.
 What is gradient descent in three dimensions?

 ### Gradient Descent in 3 dimensions